The Parisian Sphinx: Background

 Alfred Stevens was born in Brussels on May 11, 1823.
 He received his training in the Brussels studio of François-Joseph Navez, a successful Belgian portraitist.
 Stevens belonged to the generation of Joseph Lies, Jean Pierre François Lamorinière and Liévin De Winne.
 He received his training together with Charles de Groux and Jan Frans Portaels.
 Alfred Stevens and his brothers grew up with their grandfather, who ran the popular Brussels cafe de l'amitié.
 The latter was an intellectual gathering place of progressionists and dissenters.
 Stevens' aversion to history painting was manifested in his reaction to the current heroic romance of his time.
 He later wrote: "the historical subject was invented when people stopped being interested in painting itself."
 Two constants permeated both his upbringing and his later oeuvre: realism in his art and bourgeois materialism in his lifestyle.

-It was Camille Roqueplan who persuaded Stevens to move to Paris.
-He emigrated to Paris in 1851.
-His brothers also moved to Paris.
-Joseph Stevens became a celebrated Belgian animal painter and Arthur Stevens, who was a critic, was the best advertisement for the brother painters.
+It was Camille Roqueplan who persuaded Stevens to move to Paris, which he did in 1851.
+His brothers also moved to Paris: Joseph Stevens became a celebrated Belgian animal painter and Arthur Stevens, who was a critic, was the best advertisement for the brother painters.

 Alfred grew into a Parisian society that had mastered fashion genre painting for almost twenty years.
 After initially focusing on realistic, socially motivated works (1844), around 1855 he increasingly turned to the depiction of chic middle-class ladies.
-He depicted them all with their intricate hairstyles, colorful clothes and finery in charming genre pieces, in which he invariably captured a fleeting mood.
-The sadness of a farewell, the emotion of a letter, the rustle of a silk dress.
-Each oeuvre is an atmospheric painting packed with wealth and luxury.
+He depicted them all with their intricate hairstyles, colorful clothes and finery in genre pieces in which he captured a fleeting mood—he sadness of a farewell, the emotion of a letter, the rustle of a silk dress.
+Each atmospheric painting is packed with wealth and luxury.

 The Second Empire was a very bourgeois and prosperous period in which Stevens became the chronicler par excellence of the demi-mondaines, making his name in Paris as a painter of beautifully dressed ladies.
 Unlike Franz Xaver Winterhalter, the official portraitist of the French imperial family and Steven's main rival in the genre, Stevens chose his models from among the wealthy upper classes.
 The demi-mondaines were maintained by their well-to-do lovers and often had nothing to do at all.
 They read books, waited for their lovers to return, made themselves up and passed their time in salons, exhibitions and seaside towns.